altera-fpga/agilex5-ed-tsn-sgmii/src/sw/README.md

-# Intel SoCFPGA Golden Software Reference Design
+# Intel SoCFPGA Golden Software Reference Design (SM TSN Config-3)

 GSRD is an Embedded Linux Reference Distribution optimized for SoCFPGA.
 It is based on Yocto Project Poky reference distribution.